CommuniTEAM/CommuniTEA/README.md

 These hooks will never run automatically during the commit process and are only available for manual invocations.
 Unit tests will still automatically run against PRs.

-## Using Git Hooks in VSCode
+## Using Git Hooks in VS Code

-When commiting changes through VSCode's source control tab, pre-commit will still run automatically in your default terminal as if you committed from the command line.
-If a hook fails, however, VSCode will notify you via an error.
+When commiting changes through VS Code's source control tab, pre-commit will still run automatically in your default terminal as if you committed from the command line.
+If a hook fails, however, VS Code will notify you via an error.
 To display the details of the pre-commit failure, click on "Show Command Output" as per the screenshot below to display the results in the command line.

 <img src="https://gitlab.com/tea-masters/communiTEA/uploads/20cb944e753e1823f0702918050a4540/Screenshot_2023-10-17_124748.png" alt="example error" height=150 width=425>